Support union recovery in high-dimensional multivariate regression: Proof of Theorem Proof of Theorem 1

-At the core of our constructive procedure is the following convex-analytic result, which characterizes an optimal primal-dual pair for which the primal solution $\Primmat$ correctly recovers the support set $\Sset$: \blems Suppose that there exists a primal-dual pair $(\Primmat, \Dualmat)$ that satisfies the conditions:
+At the core of our constructive procedure is the following convex-analytic result, which characterizes an optimal primal--dual pair for which the primal solution $\widehat{B}$ correctly recovers the support set $S$: \begin{lems} Suppose that there exists a primal--dual pair $(\widehat{B}, \widehat {\bZ})$ that satisfies the conditions \begin{subequation}